 45. Emmett Till, David Jackson, 1955.

-Photos of murdered black teenager Emmett Till in an open coffin raised the question about the civil rights of black people in the USA.
+Photos of murdered black teenager Emmett Till in an open coffin raised the question about black people’s civil rights in the USA.
 The blind savagism of lynching had universal resonance.

 46. Milk Drop Coronet, Harold Edgerton, 1957.